-Dynamic DNS, or DDNS, is one of the most powerful features of a home Wi-Fi router.
-It’s the base for hosting many services within your home network.
+Dynamic DNS, or DDNS for short, is one of the most powerful features available in Wi-Fi routers.
+Though not router-exclusive, when coupled with port forwarding, DDNS is the base for hosting many services within your home network.

-Examples of these services are a VPN server or a remote desktop connection.
-At the very least, DDNS allows you to manage your router when you’re away from home using the familiar web interface.
+Examples of these services are VPN servers or remote desktop connections.
+At the very least, DDNS allows you to manage your standard router when you're away from home using the familiar web interface—provided it's not a Netgear.

 Dynamic DNS explained